RyanBabij/WorldSim/README.md

 Install for i686 POSIX.
 Install to C:/mingw-w64.
 Add C:/mingw-w64/mingw32/bin to PATH.
 This should allow LLVM to access the libstdc++ libraries and compile correctly.

+Note that I've tried a more convenient method, which is using https://github.com/mstorsjo/llvm-mingw/releases to install both clang++ and g++, but this for some reason gives linker errors for freeglut.

 7. Compilation

 With any luck, both clang++ and g++ should now correctly compile the project.
 Here are my compilation commands: